Simfreed/AFINES/README.md

 * You should now have an executable file called bin/afines.
 NOTE: you only need to recreate this file if you edit the source code.

-* Create an output directory for your simulation (not necessarily named "out/test") as well as the "txt_stack" and "data" directories (necessarily named "txt_stack" and "data") e.g. with the commands:
+* Create an output directory for your simulation (e.g., "out")

 ```
-> mkdir -p out/test/txt_stack
-> mkdir -p out/test/data
+> mkdir out
 ```

 * Run your simulation in the specified output output directory, e.g.,
     ```
-    > bin/afines --dir out/test
+    > bin/afines --dir out
     ```

 * See below for other simulation configuration options that you can set from the command line or from a configuration file

 * Once your simulation has completed, the following files will have been generated:
- * out/test/txt_stack/actins.txt //the trajectories of every actin bead
+ * out/txt_stack/actins.txt //the trajectories of every actin bead
- * out/test/txt_stack/links.txt //the trajectories of every link
+ * out/txt_stack/links.txt //the trajectories of every link
- * out/test/txt_stack/amotors.txt //the trajectories of all active motors (e.g., myosin) at every time step
+ * out/txt_stack/amotors.txt //the trajectories of all active motors (e.g., myosin) at every time step
- * out/test/txt_stack/pmotors.txt //the trajectories of all passive motors (e.g., crosslinkers) at every time step
+ * out/txt_stack/pmotors.txt //the trajectories of all passive motors (e.g., crosslinkers) at every time step
- * out/test/data/thermo.txt //the energies of actin filaments
+ * out/data/thermo.txt //the energies of actin filaments
- * out/test/data/output.txt //some metadata about the simulation
+ * out/data/output.txt //some metadata about the simulation

 All files are tab delimited